-We commercialize Qsymia in the U.S. primarily through a dedicated contract sales force, supported by an internal commercial team.
-In the third quarter of 2015, we intend to directly hire many of the current contract sale representatives to continue promoting Qsymia to physicians and to hire additional sales representatives as necessary to fill open territories.
+Prior to August 2015, we commercialized Qsymia in the U.S. primarily through a dedicated contract sales force, supported by an internal commercial team.
+In August 2015, we directly hired approximately 50 former contract sales representatives to continue promoting Qsymia to physicians.
 Our efforts to expand the appropriate use of Qsymia include scientific publications, participation and presentations at medical conferences, and development and implementation of patient-directed support programs.
 Most recently, we have rolled out unique marketing programs to encourage targeted prescribers to gain more experience with Qsymia with their obese patient population.
 We are increasing our investment in digital media in order to amplify our messaging to information-seeking consumers.
 The digital messaging encourages those consumers most likely to take action to speak with their physicians about obesity treatment options.
 We believe our enhanced web-based strategies will deliver clear and compelling communications to potential patients.
 We have also employed a physician referral service to help patients identify prescribers in their area.

 Challenges continue within the obesity pharmacotherapy market, in particular with respect to the tendency on the part of healthcare providers to treat the co-morbid conditions of obesity rather than the obesity disease itself.

-In addition, there is a narrow focus on certain patient types for treatment, a historically low third-party insurance coverage, and the continued exclusion of anti-obesity medications from Medicare Part D.
+In addition, there is a narrow focus on certain patient types for treatment, historically low third-party insurance coverage, and the continued exclusion of anti-obesity medications from Medicare Part D.

 We continue to develop efficient ways to address the obesity market.
-We completed a realignment of our field sales territories during April 2015, reducing the number of territories from 150 to approximately 90.
-A further reduction in force was implemented in July 2015, bringing the number of territories to 50.
+We completed a realignment of our field sales territories during April 2015 and July 2015, reducing the number of territories from 150 to approximately 50.
 Each of these adjustments was accompanied by a parallel streamlining of corporate headquarters headcount as we have sought to right-size the organization to match the market opportunity as it currently exists.